UCDavisLibrary/spa-router-middleware/README.md

     isRoot : true,

-    // array of root paths.  ie appRoutes = ['foo', 'bar'] to server /foo/* /bar/* appRoutes : config.appRoutes,
+    // array of root paths.  ie appRoutes = ['foo', 'bar'] to server /foo/* /bar/*
+    // or use allRoutes: true, to serve on all routes except your static assets appRoutes : config.appRoutes,

     // options for express.static(dir, opts)